-The Maryland State Police (MSP) Associate of Applied Science Degree in Police Science is presented to trooper candidates through a partnership between FCC and the MSP.
+- 1. The Maryland State Police (MSP) Associate of Applied Science Degree in Police Science is presented to trooper candidates through a partnership between FCC and the MSP.
 This program has been created to assist MSP in its effort to develop a highly professional police force.
-The Police Science program for MSP is open to any trooper candidate employed by the Maryland Department of State Police and accepted to the MSP Academy.
-This program integrates general education coursework with major components of the criminal justice process learned while attending the Police Academy.

-All of the tuition, fees, and books are paid in full by the MSP.
-Veterans are eligible for VA benefits while enrolled in the Academy and during the time they take FCC general education courses.

-The on-campus Associate of Applied Science Police Science Program is open to students separate from the Maryland State Police program.
-To be considered for admission into the on-campus Police Science Program, a student must:

-- 1. Be a sworn and currently employed Maryland law enforcement official who has graduated from a Maryland police academy which has been certified by the Maryland Police and Correctional Training Commissions (MPCTC) (or officials who have completed Comparative Compliance Training for Maryland). - 2.
-Be enrolled in the Police Science Degree Program at FCC. - 3.
+The Police Science program for MSP is open to any trooper candidate employed by the Maryland Department of State Police and accepted into the MSP Academy.
+This program integrates general education coursework with major components of the criminal justice process learned while attending the MSP Academy. - All of the tuition, fees, and books are paid in full by the MSP.
+Veterans are eligible for VA benefits while enrolled in the Academy and during the time they take FCC general education courses. - 2.
+The Associate of Applied Science Police Science Program available on-campus is open to students separate from the Maryland State Police program.
+To be considered for admission into the on-campus Police Science Program, a student must: - a.
+Be a sworn and currently employed Maryland law enforcement official who has graduated from a Maryland police academy that has been certified by the Maryland Police and Correctional Training Commissions (MPCTC) (or officials who have completed Comparative Compliance Training for Maryland). - b.
+Be enrolled in the Police Science Degree Program at FCC. - c.
 Present a current copy of his/her Certification and Training Standards Compliance Card from the MPCTC.